AndyFul/ConfigureDefender/README.md

 .

-The Direct Registry editing is usualy made, under the second key (the first requires System Rights).
+The Direct Registry editing is usually made, under the second key (the first requires System Rights).
 Applying Defender settings by Direct Registry editing under the key:

 HKLM\SOFTWARE\Policies\Microsoft\Windows Defender

-is not recommended, on Windows editions which support Group Policy Management Console (for example PRO and Enterpise editions), because of some cons:
+is not recommended, on Windows editions which support Group Policy Management Console (for example PRO and Enterprise editions), because of some cons:

 a) Those settings are not recognized by Group Policy Management Console.

 b) They can temporarily overwrite Group Policy Management Console setup in the Registry, because they share the same Registry keys.
-Those changes are not permament, because Group Policy configuration is not overwritten.
+Those changes are not permanent, because Group Policy configuration is not overwritten.

 c) After some hours, those settings are automatically and silently back-overwritten by Group Policy Refresh feature.